coder187/CI_MS1_BusHire/README.md

 * Add Search function - Allow users quicly search by keyword within the site.
 * The website should retrieve the users location for use on the contact form. - Geo Servics API/Javascript Needed.
 * As a potential customer I would like to read (& post) social reviews placed by exisitng customers.
 Facebook / Tripadviser Links - Javascript Needed.)
-* In futuire, I would like to extend this project to a Full Stack implentation with backend clould based services.
+* In future, I would like to extend this project to a Full Stack implementation with backend clould based services.
 (Not necessarily as part of Code Institute Course.)

 ## Technologies Used